 As vegans, we work hard to ensure we are getting the right nutrients for healthy, sustainable living.
 One of the more interesting facts, now that I am vegan, is that I am more conscious about where I get my nutrients.
 When I was eating the Standard American Diet, I NEVER worried about how much calcium, vitamin D, omega 3, and b12 I was getting.

 You know what?
 After looking back at my food diaries from that time, I should have been more concerned!
 I was not eating a balanced or nutrient-dense diet.
 As a vegan, I am getting adequate nutrients from a plant-based, high whole-food/starch-based diet.

-People always question vegans on how we get our protein, but truth be told, Vegans are living a much more nutrient dense diet than those following a Standard American Diet.
-Vegans should be questioning Standard American Diet eaters on how they get their omega 3 and 6, how they get vitamin d, calcium, vitamin C and how they are reducing their cholesterol.
+People always question vegans on how we get our protein, but truth is told, Vegans are living a much more nutrient-dense diet than those following a Standard American Diet.
+Vegans should be questioning Standard American Diet eaters on how they get their omega 3 and 6, how they get vitamin d, calcium, and vitamin C, and how they are reducing their cholesterol.

 So, why do we add flax to our meals???

 Our bodies do not naturally produce Omega 3 so we need to get it from the food we eat!
 Enter flaxseeds!!!
 Flaxseeds (also called linseeds) are a rich source of micronutrients, dietary fiber, manganese, vitamin B1, and the essential fatty acid alpha-linolenic acid, also known as ALA or omega-3.
 So how does all that benefit us?